Azgaar/Fantasy-Map-Generator/README.md

 Azgaar's _Fantasy Map Generator_.
 Online tool generating interactive and highly customizable svg maps based on voronoi diagram.

 Project is under development, check out the beta version [here](https://azgaar.github.io/Fantasy-Map-Generator).
+You can also try an Electron desktop application - download [an archive](https://github.com/Azgaar/Fantasy-Map-Generator/releases/tag/v0.9b) for your architecture, unzip and run the _Azgaar's Fantasy Map Generator.exe_.

 Refer to the [project wiki](https://github.com/Azgaar/Fantasy-Map-Generator/wiki) for a guidance.
 Some details are covered in my blog [_Fantasy Maps for fun and glory_](https://azgaar.wordpress.com), you may also keep an eye on my [Trello devboard](https://trello.com/b/7x832DG4/fantasy-map-generator).

 [![preview](https://cdn.discordapp.com/attachments/587406457725779968/594840629213659136/preview1.png)](https://i.redd.it/8bf81ir2cy631.png)